MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/third-party-co-browse.md

 ## Omnichannel session services and data flow for third-party co-browse and screen sharing

 When an agent selects the button for co-browse or screen sharing, it triggers the application tab inside of the Omnichannel service.
-Omnichannel will handle the events as escalation channels event type.
-Omnichannel internal services will update the status for current session events.
+Omnichannel for Customer Service will handle the events as escalation channels event type.
+Omnichannel for Customer Service internal services will update the status for current session events.

 After the third-party applications take over, all data will be handled by a third-party application server.
 See the following graph for the integration data flow.